Environmental Visa Sponsorship Jobs in Alaska

 Which companies sponsor visas for environmental roles in Alaska?

 Federal agencies and large environmental consulting firms account for most visa sponsorships for environmental roles in Alaska.
-AECOM, Tetra Tech, and CH2M (now Jacobs) have filed H-1B Labor Condition Applications for environmental positions in the state.
+AECOM, Tetra Tech, and CH2M (now Jacobs) have filed H-1B visa Labor Condition Applications for environmental positions in the state.
 Alaska Native corporations, including Doyon and NANA, also hire environmental scientists and engineers and have sponsored work visas for qualifying roles tied to resource development and compliance projects.

 Which visa types are most common for environmental roles in Alaska?

 The H-1B is the most common visa for environmental scientists, engineers, and consultants in Alaska, as these roles typically require at least a bachelor's degree in a specific scientific or engineering field and qualify as specialty occupations.
-Environmental engineers may also qualify under TN status if they are Canadian or Mexican citizens.
-Researchers affiliated with universities like UAF may encounter J-1 sponsorship for postdoctoral or research positions.
+Environmental engineers may also qualify under TN visa status if they are Canadian or Mexican citizens.
+Researchers affiliated with universities like UAF may encounter J-1 visa sponsorship for postdoctoral or research positions.

 Which cities in Alaska have the most environmental sponsorship jobs?